-2.11.1 Any act which threatens or seeks to intimidate another Person with the intent of discouraging the Person from the good-faith reporting of
+2.11.1 Any act which threatens or seeks to intimidate another Person with the intent of discouraging the Person from the good-faith reporting of information that relates to an alleged anti-doping rule violation or alleged non-compliance with the Code to WADA, an Anti-Doping Organisation, law enforcement, regulatory or professional disciplinary body, hearing body or Person conducting an investigation for WADA or an Anti-Doping Organisation.

-[[]Comment to Article 2.10: Boxers and other Persons must not work with coaches, trainers, physicians or other boxer Support Personnel who are Ineligible on account of an anti-doping rule violation or who have been criminally convicted or professionally disciplined in relation to doping.
-This also prohibits association with any other boxer who is acting as a coach or boxer Support Person while serving a period of Ineligibility.
-Some examples of the types of association which are prohibited include: obtaining training, strategy, technique, nutrition or medical advice; obtaining therapy, treatment or prescriptions; providing any bodily products for analysis; or allowing the boxer Support Person to serve as an agent or representative.
+&lt;sup>9 [Comment to Article 2.10: Athletes and other Persons must not work with coaches, trainers, physicians or other Athlete Support Personnel who are Ineligible on account of an anti-doping rule violation or who have been criminally convicted or professionally disciplined in relation to doping.
+This also prohibits association with any other Athlete who is acting as a coach or Athlete Support Person while serving a period of Ineligibility.
+Some examples of the types of association which are prohibited include: obtaining training, strategy, technique, nutrition or medical advice; obtaining therapy, treatment or prescriptions; providing any bodily products for analysis; or allowing the Athlete Support Person to serve as an agent or representative.
 Prohibited association need not involve any form of compensation.

-While Article 2.10 does not require the Anti-Doping Organisation to notify the boxer or other Person about the boxer Support Person's disqualifying status, such notice, if provided, would be important evidence to establish that the boxer or other Person knew about the disqualifying status of the boxer Support Person.]
+While Article 2.10 does not require the Anti-Doping Organisation to notify the Athlete or other Person about the Athlete Support Person's disqualifying status, such notice, if provided, would be important evidence to establish that the Athlete or other Person knew about the disqualifying status of the Athlete Support Person.]